-The ReThink Disposable team works with restaurants and food businesses across town to implement cost savings practices designed to reduce disposable packaging and transition to washable reusables.
+The ReThink Disposable team worked with restaurants and food businesses across town to implement cost-saving practices designed to reduce disposable packaging and transition to washable reusables.
 Most of us know reusables as real dishware, glasses and silverware that one can wash and reuse.
-No more plastic.
-CASA is supporting Clean Water Action through its ReThink Disposable Ambassador program (local volunteers visiting Alameda restaurants to inform them of the program) and ReThink Disposal Youth program (students from our high schools who are conducting litter audits and raising awareness about single-use disposables).
-Together, they have reached out to nearly 170 food businesses (almost 50%) on the island to provide free assistance and financial support to purchase reusable food ware.
+No more plastic, paper, or other types of disposable materials.
+CASA supported Clean Water Action through its ReThink Disposable Volunteer Ambassador program (local volunteers visiting Alameda restaurants to inform them of the program) and ReThink Disposable Youth program (students from our high schools conducted litter audits and raised awareness about single-use disposables).
+Together, they reached out to the over 300 food businesses on the island to offer free assistance and financial support to purchase reusable food ware.

 EXAMPLES OF RESTAURANTS THAT HAVE TRANSITIONED TO WASHABLE RESUABLES:

 FOOD BUSINESSES CERTIFIED BY RETHINK DISPOSABLE JUNE 2019